People

 RTRC Deputy Director

 Dr. Ward is Distinguished Research Professor in the Department of Health Management and Policy in the College of Public Health at the University of Iowa.
 Her research focuses on telehealth, health services research, and rural healthcare delivery.
-Dr. Ward recently co-chaired the National Quality Forum (NQF) Committee on the Framework for Telehealth Measures and the NQF Committee on the Rural Telehealth and Healthcare System Readiness Measurement Framework.
+In recent years, Dr. Ward co-chaired the National Quality Forum (NQF) Committee on the Framework for Telehealth Measures and the NQF Committee on the Rural Telehealth and Healthcare System Readiness Measurement Framework.
 Prior to joining the University of Iowa in 1997, Dr. Ward co-led the Health Outcomes Program at SRI International (formerly Stanford Research Institute) where she served as Associate Director of the Center for Health Sciences.
 She received her PhD in clinical psychology from the Ohio State University and is a fellow of the Society of Behavioral Medicine.

 Knute Carter, PhD